Dermatology · Papulosquamous Disorders

 Clinical Manifestations

-Presents as symmetrical plaques on extensor surfaces (elbows, knees, scalp).
-Auspitz sign (pinpoint bleeding upon scale removal) and Koebner phenomenon (lesions at sites of trauma) are pathognomonic.
-Pustular psoriasis can lead to systemic toxicity and requires urgent management.
+Patients present with well-demarcated plaques covered in silvery micaceous scales.
+The Auspitz sign (pinpoint bleeding upon scale removal) and Koebner phenomenon (lesions at sites of trauma) are pathognomonic.
+Pustular psoriasis is a medical emergency that can lead to sepsis and electrolyte imbalance.

 Diagnosis